-Applicants who pass the Civil Service Exam with a minimum score of 70 and pass the Intake Review process will be scheduled for Phase I Testing.
+Applicants who pass the Intake Review process will be scheduled for Phase I Testing.
 The electronic Background History Statement (BHS), which is requested upon successful completion of the Intake Process, must be completed and submitted online prior to attending Phase I Testing.

-This portion of the process is a one day event and includes the row test and a series of psychological questionnaires, and the physical fitness tests.
+This portion of the process is a one day event and includes the written exam, a series of psychological questionnaires, and the physical fitness tests.
 Applicants will be required to bring the following documentation to Phase I Testing:

 - Original/Certified Birth Certificate